hanami/guides/content/v2.3/actions/formats-and-media-types.md

 config.actions.formats.accept :json, :html
 ```

-## Configuring a format for particular actions
+## Accepting a format for particular actions

-You can also configure formats on any action class. `config.formats` in an action class is analogous to `config.actions.formats` in your app class.
+You can also accept formats on any individual action class. `config.formats` in an action class is
+analogous to `config.actions.formats` in your app class.

 ```ruby
 # app/actions/books/index.rb